-Eligibility: Alaska municipalities, joint action agencies, and regional health organizations.
+Eligibility: Alaska municipalities, joint action agencies, and regional health organizations

-Use of Funds: Alaska Municipal Bond Bank Authority (AMBBA) can assist eligible Alaska borrowers with bond financing for capital improvements such as schools, water and sewer systems, public buildings, harbors, and docks.
-General obligation bonds are backed by a city's taxing authority, such as a local property tax.
-Completed projects with support from AMBBA are harbor improvements for Seward and Homer.
+Use of Funds: AMBBA can assist eligible Alaska borrowers with bond financing for capital improvements such as schools, water and sewer systems, public buildings, harbors, and docks.
+General obligation bonds are backed by a city's taxing authority, such as a local property tax, while revenue bonds are backed by specified revenues from an income-producing project.
+Projects completed with support from AMBBA include harbor improvements for the cities of Seward and Homer.